markowetzlab/pathml-tutorial/README.md

 ```
 conda install -c conda-forge notebook
 ```
 Now that the requisite software and data have been downloaded, you are ready to begin the tutorial, which is contained in the Jupyter notebook `pathml-tutorial.ipynb` in this repository.
-Start notebook and then navigate to that document in the inferface:
+Start notebook and then navigate to that document in the interface:
 ```
 jupyter notebook
 ```
+Once up and running, `pathml-tutorial.ipynb` contains instructions for running the tutorial.
 For instructions on running Jupyter notebooks, see the [Jupyter documentation](https://jupyter.org/documentation).

 Disclaimer
 ----